Skeptomenos/Murmeln/README.md

 </p>

 <p align="center">
-  An open-source alternative to Whisper Transcription and similar apps.<br>
+  An open-source alternative to Wispr and similar apps.<br>
   Hold <kbd>Fn</kbd> to record, release to transcribe and auto-paste.
 Simple.
 </p>